thehydroimpulse/hydrocodedesign/_posts/2014-01-17-jit-just-in-time-compiler-rust.md

 Before we get started, you'll need to get yourself a copy of the [Rust compiler](https://github.com/mozilla/rust).
 The current version, as of this writing &mdash; is 0.9.
 I'll be updating this article to be applicable to future versions.
 But, if I don't get to it in time, let me know.

 Be aware that the Rust compiler takes a fairly long time to compile, mainly because it's a [bootstrapped compiler](https://en.wikipedia.org/wiki/Bootstrapping_(compilers).
 Thus, the compiler itself is written in Rust.
 Yeah, that might be confusing, but it makes the development of a language much more streamlined at the cost of more complexity.
-Currently, as far as I'm aware, the Rust compiler must [compile itself 3 times][4], including, but not limited to: [LLVM][2], [libuv](https://github.com/joyent/libuv).
+Currently, as far as I'm aware, the Rust compiler must [compile itself 3 times][4].
+It also has to compile it's dependencies, such as [LLVM][2], [libuv](https://github.com/joyent/libuv), only once.

 <div class="message blue">
   <span><i class="fa fa-exclamation-circle"></i></span>